 Union Pacific 5297 west heads into the west Vancouver Yard.

-Amtrak Cascades train 518 and picked us both up Chris in Car 6 for Tacoma and myself in Car 5 for Tukwila.
-I worked on the story up to Olympia-Lacey before getting on-line and clearing out my e-mail.
-Making my last daytime trip most likely along the Puget Sound I just enjoyed the view this time.
-We arrived into Tacoma and Chris detrained.
-We then did slow running putting my connection in danger.
-I went to our conductors and told them my problem and after telling them how much I had ridden on trains they said they would get me there before the southbound train,and they did arriving at 6:21 PM.
-I found the tunnel to the other east platform and got up to the track.
-I had a green signal so I knew I was in the right spot.
-Then I saw a headlight but it wasn't my train.
+Amtrak Cascades Train 518 which picked us both up; Chris in Car 6 for Tacoma and myself in Car 5 for Tukwila.
+I worked on the story up to Olympia-Lacey before getting online and clearing out my e-mail.
+Making the most of what was most likely my last daytime trip along Puget Sound, I just enjoyed the view this time.
+We arrived at Tacoma and Chris detrained.
+We then did slow running putting my connection in danger and I went to the conductor and told them my problem, and after telling them how much I had ridden trains, they said they would get me there before the southbound train, which they did as we arrived at 6:21 PM.
+I found the tunnel to the other east platform and walked up to the track.
+I had a green signal so knew I was in the right spot.
+Then I saw a headlight but it was not my train.

 BNSF 4917 East at Tukwila.
 Next here came my train.

-Amtrak Cascades 507 arrived into Tukwila.
+Amtrak Cascades 507 arrived at Tukwila.
 I boarded Train 507 and quickly found Elizabeth waiting for me which was good news.
-I told her about my adventure and then I let her look at my Penguins championships book which she thoroughly enjoyed.
+I told her about my adventure then showed her my Penguins championships book which she thoroughly enjoyed.
 We checked the score of the Penguins game and found they won 5-3.
 Kris Letang, whose shirt I was wearing to show Elizabeth, had two assists in the game.
 The trip south was much faster until we got to Reservation, where we waited upon the Coast Starlight which Chris Parker had seen while he was in Tacoma waiting for us.
 After we arrived in Tacoma, Chris boarded and good conversations were had all the way back to Vancouver.
-We arrived back at Vancouver to a night-time rain storm so we quickly made our way to the rental car and then drove south via WA 14 and I-205 to Milwaukie where we checked into the Econo Lodge.
+We arrived to a night-time rain storm so we quickly made our way to the rental car and then drove south via WA 14 and I-205 to Milwaukie where we checked into the Econo Lodge.
 There we all had a good night's sleep.

-We got up at 6:15 and as I prepared myself, I turned on the computer and finished up the stories from yesterday, without the photographs.
-We met at the car at 6:40 and the first stop of the morning was a food stop at McDonald's where everybody had exactly what they wanted for breakfast.
+We arose at 6:15 and as I prepared myself, turned on the computer and finished up the stories from yesterday without the photographs.
+We met at the car at 6:40 and the first stop of the morning was MacDonald's where everybody had what they wanted for breakfast.
 From there, we made a confusing trip to the Oregon City Amtrak station.
 After we parked, we looked at this unique station as the old Southern Pacific station is on stilts and there is a little Oregon City Amtrak shelter which people do use.

 The Oregon City Amtrak shelter.

 Amtrak Cascades 500 leaving Oregon City.
-As we drove out, I pointed out the End of the Oregon Trail calestoga wagon skeletons and I took a picture of them.
+As we drove out, I pointed out the End of the Oregon Trail conestoga wagon skeletons and took a picture of them.

 The End of the Oregon Trail, which has seen better days.